netdata/go.d.plugin/modules/vernemq/README.md

 This module will monitor one or more `VerneMQ` instances, depending on your configuration.

-`vernemq` module is tested on following versions:
+`vernemq` module is tested on the following versions:
 -   v1.10.1

 ## Charts